Programs Offered

 The goal of the MA program in linguistics is to provide students with sufficient knowledge of linguistics to enable them to work in industry and organizations where knowledge of linguistics helps in problem solving.
 The program also helps students determine in a relatively short time whether they want to make research in linguistics a lifelong career and prepares students who decide to do so to apply to the PhD program at CU or at other institutions.

 The main component of the MA program is 30 credits of coursework (at least 24 of them in linguistics).
 Students may also choose to write an MA thesis.
 Students on both the thesis plan and non-thesis plan must take and pass the comprehensive exam in the fourth semester of study in order to receive the MA degree.
-By meeting additional requirements, MA students may also obtain the MA with a certificate in cognitive science, human language technology, teaching English to speakers of other languages (TESOL), or culture, language and social practice (CLASP).
+Starting July 2024, students will have the option to either write an MA thesis or take the comprehensive exam in order to complete the MA degree requirements.
+By meeting additional requirements, MA students may also obtain the MA with a certificate in cognitive science, human language technology, teaching English to speakers of other languages (TESOL), Native American and Indigenous Studies, or culture, language and social practice (CLASP).

 Purpose of the MS Program